Noveleader/gmx-v2-subgraph-envio/README.md

-# gmx-v2-subgraph-envio
+# GMX v2 subgraph using Envio
-This envio indexers indexes GMX smart contract clone the currrent behaviour of GMX subgraph.
+This Envio indexer indexes the GMX v2 smart contract, cloning the current behavior of the GMX v2 subgraph